afqueiruga/neural_continuum/Arrays to Signals.md

 ![continuous in, continuous out](img/in_out.png)

-What we will end up with is an integrodifferential equation that describes a "neural continuum."
+What we will end up with is an integro-differential equation that describes a "neural continuum."
 The linear operations along the width of each layer will be replaced by an integral along a signal space, and the nested applications will be replaced by integrating a differential equation in a depth direction.

 ## Why?

-What bothers me the most about deep learning today is
+What bothers me the most about deep learning today is the lack of convergence proofs.
+If you throw more parameters at a problem, there is no guarantee that it will do better than the smaller model.

 How do we compare two incrementally different model architectures?

-By

 ## Arrays to Signals